 What Passing My Level 2 Assessment Means To Me

-I'm am really content with my recent accomplishment of passing my Level 2 assessment.
+I'm am really proud of my recent accomplishment of passing my Level 2 assessment.

-I'm really glad I did it and that I didn't fall prey to the "I'm too old to be doing this ."
+I'm really glad I did it and that I didn't fall prey to the negative thinking of, "I'm too old to be doing this ."

 Or,